MoOx/phenomic/themes/phenomic-theme-base/content/posts/first-post.md

 This is the first post!

-Code works is highlighted by default.
+Code is highlighted by default.

 ```js
 const StatelessComponent = (props) => {